vblanco20-1/vulkan-guide/vkguide_new_source/chapter_4/new_drawloop.md

 }
 ```

-If you draw the engine now, you will see that the objects from the mesh asset are being drawn.
+If you draw the engine now, you will see that the monkey head is being drawn with some dramatic top down lighting.
+If the monkey head is not white but multicolor, check that you have `OverrideColors` on vk_loader.cpp set to false.

 Now, to demonstrate it, we are going to manipulate the nodes and drawing a bit.